Salesforce Commerce Cloud B2C Commerce Cartridge operational overview

 In SFCC, jobs are used to automate routine tasks or long-running processes.
 You can run them manually or schedule them to run at specific times.

-The B2C Commerce cartridge contains the following jobs, which are primarily used for Option 2 - media uploaded to SFCC and copied to Cloudinary, but can also be used for Option 1 - media directly uploaded to Cloudinary if migrating from an existing site:
+The B2C Commerce Cartridge contains the following jobs, which are primarily used for Option 2 - media uploaded to SFCC and copied to Cloudinary, but can also be used for Option 1 - media directly uploaded to Cloudinary if migrating from an existing site:

 • By default, the view type configured as the high-resolution source of images and swatch are uploaded, but you can also configure other view types to be uploaded.